nelrruiz/python-bootcamp/README.md

 ## Introduction

-This repository contains original learning materials, hands-on exercises, and code examples for a **Python Programming Fundamentals** course.
+This repository contains original learning materials, hands-on exercises, and code snippets for a **Python Programming Fundamentals** course.

-It is structured for **complete beginners**, but can also serve as a **crash course for experienced developers** who want to quickly get up to speed with Python.
-The program covers core syntax, control structures, data structures, and object-oriented design — then branches into intermediate topics like file I/O, basic GUI development, and web fundamentals.
+It is structured for **complete beginners**, but can also serve as a **crash course for experienced developers** who want to get up to speed with Python.
+The program covers core syntax, control structures, data structures, and object-oriented design.
+It then branches into intermediate topics like file input and output, basic app development, and web fundamentals.

 Learning to program is not always easy.
 But the ability to break down problems, write logical solutions, and build